BunlongCHEA/.NET_ChatPeerToPeer/README.md

 ## Step 5: Offline Peer Either By Changing Username OR Close & Open A New Client App
 Note that on Client side,
-- You can change your Username, and re-click connect
+- You can change your Username, and re-click connect.

-  Note: The First username is "Hello".
+  **Note:** The First username is "Hello".
 However, after changing Username to "Home", the Name "Hello" is remove from UI and add a new Name "Home" instead

 - The UI - Online Status (Refresh Every 10 seconds) - will refresh every 10 second, while the offline peer will be remove

 ![6.png : Offline by changing username or close and open new Client App](https://github.com/BunlongCHEA/.NET_ChatPeerToPeer/blob/master/Img_README/6.png)